Best

 Comparison Between Vancouver and Toronto Housing Markets

 Metro Vancouver and the Greater Toronto Area are the most expensive Canadian housing markets.
-Vancouver has been a pricy housing market for many years, and its current benchmark price has increased by 29% over the past five years, compared with the CPI inflation of 18% over the past five years.
+Vancouver has been a pricy housing market for many years, and its current benchmark price has increased by 33% over the past five years, compared with the CPI inflation of 18% over the past five years.
+This rise in home prices was supported by an increase in the population.

-Toronto’s competition with Vancouver regarding home unaffordability is relatively recent, as Greater Toronto benchmark home prices have climbed by 43% over the past five years to reach $1,065,800 in January 2024.
-This five-year growth translates into an impressive CAGR of 7.4%.
-This whopping 5-year growth is despite a 19% price decline from the peak of $1,322,000 in Toronto benchmark home prices in March 2022.
+Toronto’s competition with Vancouver regarding home unaffordability is relatively recent, as Greater Toronto benchmark home prices have climbed by 42% over the past five years to reach $1,082,200 in August 2024.
+This five-year growth translates into an impressive CAGR of 7.2% (which does not include the potential rent received or the expenses paid).
+This 5-year growth is despite an 18% price decline from the peak of $1,313,800 in Toronto benchmark home prices in March 2022.

 Long Term Trend

-Over the past 19 years, the 235% growth in Vancouver home prices has been much faster than either the inflation rate of 50% or wage growth.
-In other words, building houses (producing shelter) has been more difficult than making most other economic goods and services.
+Over the past 19 years, the 216% growth in Vancouver home prices has been much faster than either the 50% inflation rate or wage growth.
+In other words, building houses (producing shelter) has been more difficult than making most other goods and services.
 Many claim that land is a limited resource, and thus, house building faces a natural limitation.
-This is incorrect as there is no natural limitation on increasing the population density.
+This is incorrect, as there is no natural limitation on increasing the population density.

 Macroeconomics Analysis

-The forecast for Canada mortgage rates is that mortgage rates will decline from their current levels.
-Also, 2024 mortgage rates forecast and the 2025 mortgage rate forecast show a prolonged decline in rates.
-We think this decline would not be inflating already high home prices in southern Ontario or Southern BC as higher unemployment rates most likely accompany them.
+BoC started cutting rates in June 2024, and the forecast for Canada mortgage rates is that they will decline from their current levels.
+Also, the 2024 mortgage rate forecast and the 2025 mortgage rate forecast show a prolonged decline in rates.
+This decline would not necessarily inflate already high home prices in southern Ontario or southern BC, as those price levels are unsustainable even at much lower interest rates.

 Home Prices in Vancouver